ColonolNutty/OutfitCustomization/README.md

 ### Planned Features:

 - Update the Dialog to be more like a "Sim" picker visually (although you'd be picking cas parts instead)
-  - Enable Outfit Customization for children and toddlers
-  - The Bulge will NOT be enabled and OC will take no responsibility for what people decide to add after this change
-  - If you ask me to add a Crotch Bulge for them, you will be reported!
 - Add the ability to add a part to ALL outfits of a sim.
 - Add the ability to remove a part from ALL outfits of a sim.
-- Add Outfit Sets to enable equipping/unequipping entire sets of clothing
+- Add Outfit Sets to enable add and remove of entire sets of outfit parts
   - Custom Set names
   - Add/Remove cas parts from each set
   - Specify the slot to equip a cas part in